Discrete-Distribution-Networks/Discrete-Distribution-Networks.github.io/index.md

 ***Contributions of this paper:***
 - We introduce a **novel generative model**, termed Discrete Distribution Networks (DDN), which demonstrates a more straightforward and streamlined principle and form.
 - For training the DDN, we propose the **Split-and-Prune optimization algorithm**, and a range of practical techniques.
-- We conduct preliminary experiments and analysis on the DDN, showcasing its intriguing properties and capabilities, such as **zero-shot conditional generation** and highly **compact representations**.
+- We conduct preliminary experiments and analysis on the DDN, showcasing its intriguing properties and capabilities, such as **zero-shot conditional generation without gradient** and **distinctive discrete representations**.

 <div align="center">